matheus23/irreactive.com/content/blog/human-computer-interfaces.md

 And wheras you could write your own 'LayoutManagers' in JavaFX, you would have to wait until css subgrid support was widely available in all browsers, for example.

 Again, I'm left frustrated with the current state of user interface libraries.
 Writing user interfaces in object-oriented programming languages is a mess of mutable state and side-effects in listeners that make it hard to reason about side-effect order and invariants.
 It is diffing before-and-after states (virtual-dom) hacks in functional programming that makes it hard to work with the hidden mutable state that so often contains crutial information: Positions, layout, cursors, etc. It is this cram-all-features-into-one hack of browser DOM that makes chrome, firefox and electron use immense amounts of power and cpu.

+# All Icing, no Cake

+All I have been doing so far is rambling about how important I believe GUIs are and how bad my experiences of writing them has been, but you probably noticed I have not proposed any solutions, yet.

 Maybe I can try improving the UI situation.